 Immediately report all unsafe activity to the nearest RSO or staff member.

 All firearms must be in a case and unloaded when entering and leaving facility.
 All bags and cases are subject to inspection.
-License to Carry holders are allowed to keep their concealed/open carry firearms in their holster and are not required to disarm or unload them.
+Holstered firearms shall remain in holsterand are not required to disarm or unload them.

 Firearms can only be uncased and handled on the tabletop in the stall.
 Do not bring uncased firearms outside of the shooting stall.
 Never move uncased firearms between lanes - move shooters between lanes.